RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

 .. code-block:: python

     N2=Fragment(xyzfile='n2.xyz')
-    DLPNO_CC_CBS(fragment=N2, cardinals = [2,3], basisfamily="def2", charge=0, orcadir='/opt/orca_4.2.1', mult=1, stabilityanalysis=False,
+    CC_CBS(fragment=N2, cardinals = [2,3], basisfamily="def2", charge=0,  mult=1, orcadir='/opt/orca_4.2.1', DLPNO=True,
-    numcores=1, CVSR=False, memory=5000, pnosetting='extrapolation', pnoextrapolation=[5,6], T1=False, scfsetting='TightSCF')
+    numcores=1, memory=5000, pnosetting='extrapolation', pnoextrapolation=[5,6], T1=False, scfsetting='TightSCF')

-The example above defines an N2 fragment (from n2.xyz) and runs multiple DLPNO-CCSD(T) calculations, utilizing basis-set and PNO extrapolation to give a final CCSD(T)/CBS estimate.
+The example above defines an N2 fragment (from n2.xyz) and runs multiple DLPNO-CCSD(T) calculations (DLPNO=True), utilizing basis-set extrapolation and PNO extrapolation to give a final DLPNO-CCSD(T)/CBS estimate.
 Cardinals=[2,3] and basisfamily="def2" means that the def2-SVP and def2-TZVPP basis sets will be used and extrapolated to the basis set limit. pnosetting="extrapolation" and pnoextrapolation=[5,6] means that the DLPNO-calculations will be run using 2 different TCutPNO cutoffs and then extrapolated to the PNO limit.

 - Cardinals can be set to [2,3] or [3,4].
-- basisfamily can be set to "def2" (Ahlrichs basis sets) or "cc" (correlation consistent basis sets).
+- basisfamily can be set to "def2" (Ahlrichs basis sets) or "cc" (correlation consistent basis sets) of "cc-dk" (cc-pVNZ-DK with DKH scalar-relativistics).
 - If a heavy element is chosen (heavier than Kr) and basisfamily="cc", then the cc-pVnZ-PP and corresponding ECP will be used for the heavy element.
-- T1 option utilizes iterative triples, i.e. DLPNO-CCSD(T1) instead (more accurate, more expensive).
+- T1 option utilizes iterative triples, i.e. DLPNO-CCSD(T1) instead of the default DLPNO-CCSD(T0) (more accurate, more expensive).
 - CVSR adds a Core-Valence-Scalar-Relativistic correction (more accurate, more expensive).
 The correction is performed at the DLPNO-CCSD(T) level (hardcoded to NormalPNO) using the W1-mtsmall basis set.
-  Note: If "W1-mtsmall" is not available for the element involved you may have to provide an appropriate core-valence basis set keyword via CVbasis="basisname" .
+  Note: If "W1-mtsmall" is not available for the element involved, you may have to provide an appropriate core-valence basis set keyword via CVbasis="basisname" .

 TO BE DOCUMENTED: